-10 Facts That'll Make You Ditch Single-Use Plastics For Good
+10 Facts That Will Make You Ditch Single-Use Plastics For Good

 Think about this: every piece of plastic ever made still exists somewhere.
 It comprises our vehicles, our spacecraft, and even medical equipment.
 This explains why plastic is the most pervasive type of pollution, found on top of mountains and at the bottom of the sea.

 But it’s also inexpensive, which leads many to utilize it for single-use purposes.
 But single-use plastics are choking our natural environment.
 It’s up to us to say no to single use plastics.
 Here are 10 facts about plastic that will make you rethink your choices.

 Not all plastic waste will end up polluting the natural environment, but even in the landfill, plastics can be dangerous.